gabstv/goboots/README.md

 A Web Framework written in Google Go.
 This is not fully ready for production.

+## Installation:
+run `go get -u github.com/gabstv/goboots/goboots`

+## Project Setup
+run `goboots new path/to/myprojectname` (e.g. `goboots new github.com/gabstv/mywebsite`)

+## Scaffolding:
+- Create a new controller:
+  - Be at your project's base folder
+  - Run `goboots scaff c MyControllerName`

 ## TODO:
 - Change Websocket implementation to [Gorilla](https://github.com/gorilla/websocket)
 - Setup documentation
-- Setup starter project
 - Add example projects

 ## Deprecation:
--- The old routing method will be removed on version 0.5
+- The old routing method will be removed on version 0.5

 ## Etc: